Full circle

 I no longer get angry with myself for repeating words, phrases, and even song lyrics in my head, either.
 It's not bothering anyone else, and my brain will eventually tire of it and move on.

 Still, if you don’t know me in person or if you haven’t noticed, I have a terrible relationship with control.
 I’m obsessed with it.
 I plan everything out to a “T” whenever I can.
-And when I can’t, I still try to.
+And when I can’t, I still try to—even when my plans rarely pan out due to disorganization, motivation issues, and more.9

 Every day—even if I know I’m not going out—I put on makeup, do my hair, get completely dressed, make my bed, etc., etc., etc.